ispaik06/fusion2urdf-ros2/README.md

-This repo is forked from forked from [dheena2k2/fusion2urdf-ros2](https://github.com/dheena2k2/fusion2urdf-ros2)
+This repo is forked from [dheena2k2/fusion2urdf-ros2](https://github.com/dheena2k2/fusion2urdf-ros2)

 `utils.py` is modified because the latest version of python is used by Fusion360 and this is not fit in the original fusion2urdf-ros2 exporter.